PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Introduction

 \emph{2.
 How to embed generative physics priors across various materials into a network?} High-quality and diverse data are essential for learning the distribution of physical dynamics (i.e., \emph{generative physics}).
 We therefore collect a large-scale synthetic dataset of 550K object animations across four material types (elastic, sand, plasticine, and rigid), capturing complex, physics-grounded dynamics via physics simulators.
 Using this dataset, we design a diffusion model to generate physics-plausible 3D motion trajectories conditioned on physical conditions.
 Inspired by particle dynamics~\cite{jiang2016material}, where particles interact with neighbors to determine their next state, we introduce a novel spatiotemporal attention block in the diffusion model to emulate these interactions: it first aggregates spatial influences from neighboring points and then predicts each point’s trajectory over time.
 Finally, to embed explicit physical knowledge directly into the network, we incorporate physics-based constraints during training, ensuring that the generated motions are physics-plausible.

 We conduct comprehensive evaluations of our method, demonstrating our model can produce physics-plausible motion trajectories.
-We further show that the generated trajectories can drive pretrained video models for synthesizing physically plausible image-to-video generation, outperforming existing video generative models in both visual fidelity and physics plausibility.
+We further show that the generated trajectories can be used as the input for a trajectory-conditioned video model for image-to-video generation, outperforming existing video generative models in both visual fidelity and physics plausibility.
 Our key contributions are:

 \begin{itemize}[leftmargin=15pt] \itemsep{0.05em} \item We introduce \name, a novel and scalable framework that represents physics dynamics as 3D point trajectories over time, enabling physics-grounded image-to-video generation with explicit control over physical parameters and external forces.